Application and eligibility questions

 Program administration questions

-We’re delighted that like us, you believe all high school students in America deserve reliable, high-speed internet access so that they can complete their homework and achieve their full potential.
+We’re delighted that like us, you believe all K-12 students in America deserve reliable, high-speed internet access so that they can complete their homework and achieve their full potential.
 In support of this shared vision, the 1Million Project Foundation has identified certain program requirements that are essential in achieving a successful program implementation.

 The dedicated program owner and local school resource are two significant roles that will need to be identified by districts and schools.
 These key roles will be primarily responsible for managing the below high level program requirements.